 Death Valley is one of the hottest places on earth, because of a combination of lack of water, elevation below sea level, and rocks in the valley floor and surrounding mountains, trapping the heat in the depression.

-Death Valley is also the place where the hottest temperature ever was recorded on Earth – a whopping 134°F (57°C), recorded at Furnace Creek on July 10, 1913.
+Death Valley is also where the hottest temperature ever was recorded on Earth – a whopping 134°F (57°C), recorded at Furnace Creek on July 10, 1913.

 In summer, Death Valley is truly scorching.
 Temperatures top 120°F (49°C), and only dip into the 90s°F (mid-30s°C) at night.
 Even getting out of a vehicle to walk to a viewpoint becomes hard due to the severe heat – hiking is near impossible unless you have a death wish.